openharmony/docs/en/application-dev/reference/apis-notification-kit/js-apis-notificationSubscribe-sys.md

 remove(bundle: BundleOption, notificationKey: NotificationKey, reason: RemoveReason): Promise\<void\>

-Removes a notification based on the bundle information and notification key.
+Removes a notification based on the specified bundle information and notification key.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Notification.Notification